Muhammadkhabab/covid-19-restaurant-system/README.md

 Run: `npm run dev`
 13. A browser window should open to localhost:3000 and
 14. To log in as a restauarant, reach out to Harry for a username and password

+## Running Tests:
+### Frontend - Selenium
+Selenium runs using the .side files found in /test/client/.
+These can be run directly using the selenium browser extension, or via the command line using `selenium-side-runner`.
+To run all frontend tests using the command line:
+1. Run `npm run seeds`.
+This will ensure the database is in a known state before running the tests
+2. Run `npm run dev` to launch the server.
+3. Run `npm run frontend-test` will cause the tests to be run

+Alternatively, if `selenium-side-runner` is installed, the .side files can be run directly.
+Check if the package is installed by running `selenium-side-runner --version`.
+If it is not installed, run `npm install -g selenium-side-runner`.
+Additional dependencies might also need to be installed, such as jest and webdriver